 Millions of people every year cannot adequately defend themselves against criminal charges because their lawyers are overburdened, under-resourced, and plagued by systemic conflicts of interest.
-The Indigent Defense Initiative challenges this entrenched unconstitutional system using groundbreaking litigation and advocacy.
+This portfolio challenges this entrenched unconstitutional system using groundbreaking litigation and advocacy.

 Starting in Galveston, Texas, we are fighting to ensure the effective assistance of counsel for indigent people charged with crimes.
 In this case, we represent a defense attorney who was unjustly removed from the appointments list.